-Top 10 Covid-19 updates: India’s case count crosses 2.5 lakh even as restaurants, malls reopen
+Top 10 Covid-19 updates: India revises toll to 7,200; West Bengal, Mizoram extend lockdown

 The West Bengal government has decided to install CCTV cameras in containment zones under the jurisdiction of Kolkata Police to keep a watch on residents.
 The containment zones in the city have gone up and at the moment it is over 480,” an unidentified bureaucrat tells the news agency.
 “So installing CCTVs will definitely make things easier for the administration.”

+New Zealand Prime Minister Jacinda Ardern said she was confident that her country had overcome the coronavirus, after the last infected person was cured.
+The prime minister said that the government will lift all restrictions that had been imposed to curb the spread of the virus, but strict border controls will remain in place.

-Globally, the coronavirus has infected more than 69.85 lakh people and claimed over 4.02 lakh lives so far, according to the Johns Hopkins University.
-As many as 31.33 lakh people have recovered.
+Globally, the coronavirus has infected more than 70.33 lakh people and claimed over 4.03 lakh lives so far, according to the Johns Hopkins University.